curvenote/blog/content/blog/how-to-use-paperpile-with-curvenote.md

    Rendered citations in your Curvenote site.
    ```

-Now the best thing about Paperpile’s GitHub integration with Curvenote is that it is **dynamic**—every time you add a new reference to your Paperpile folder, you’ll be able to insert it as a citation to your Curvenote document given that you have fetched and pulled the latest changes locally.
+Now the best thing about Paperpile’s BibTeX Export workflow is that it is **dynamic**—every time you add a new reference to your Paperpile folder, you’ll be able to insert it as a citation to your Curvenote document given that you have fetched and pulled the latest changes locally.
 Once you have created a site with Curvenote, [deploy your Curvenote site from GitHub](https://curvenote.com/docs/web/github-action) or easily export your content to PDF, LaTeX or Word.

-This makes the workflow really useful for collaborative projects where bibliographies need to be updated frequently—like journal club websites, or laboratory group websites.
+This makes the workflow really useful for collaborative projects where bibliographies need to be updated frequently—like journal club websites, or laboratory group webpages.

 ```{tip}
 # Other Tips!